 - October 12, 1919 - The church is consecrated.
 Different than the dedicated church, a consecrated church can never be used for anything but divine worship.

 - 1954 - Much of Southwest Washington is demolished and rebuilt in accord with the Redevelopment Act.
-The convent, school, and original priory, located where the expressway and frontage road is currently, are subsequently demolished.
+The convent, school, and original priory, located where the expressway and Frontage Road is currently, are subsequently demolished -- over a period of time.
 It takes an act of Congress to protect and save the church.

 - 1965 - The church's new stained glass windows, designed by the internationally renowned Edward Heimer family, are installed.